 Dairy, beef and pig farms were among the locations where investigators detected the disease Sunday.

 The government ordered the slaughter of more than 120 animals at those farms to stop the outbreak's spread, according to Yonhap.

 Foot-and-mouth disease is a highly communicable disease that affects cattle, swine, sheep, goats, deer and other animals, according to the U.S. Department of Agriculture.
 It is characterized by a fever and blister-like lesions and erosions on the animal.

-Foot-and-mouth disease first broke out in the country on November 28 on a pig farm in the southern city of Andong and has since spread to areas around Seoul in the northern part of the country.
+Investigators detected the latest outbreak of foot-and-mouth disease in the country on November 28 on a pig farm in the southern city of Andong.
+The disease has since spread to areas around Seoul in the northern part of the country.

 More than 662,647 livestock have been ordered culled -- or slaughtered -- so far across the country, Yonhap said, and at least 81 cases have been confirmed.